ymath-io/ymath.io/content/courses/exponents/powers/index.md

 ---

-You may have learned that multiplication is repeated additi
+You may have learned that multiplication is repeated addition.
+Imagine having to write out $3\cdot3\cdot3\cdot3\cdot3\cdot3\cdot3$ every time you want to write
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkyNjA2ODcxN119
+eyJoaXN0b3J5IjpbMjA3NzQzNTQ5M119
 -->